 The quantity of food can be increased to ¼ – ½ cup.
-At this stage also, you should remember to introduce only one new food at a time and wait for 3-4 days before introducing a new food item.
+At this stage also it is a good idea to introduce only one new food at a time 3-4 days apart.
 Still continue feeding breastmilk or infant formula.

-At this stage, most of the babies will have at least one teeth.
+At this stage, most of the babies will have at least one tooth.
 They can chew and swallow more easily.
 You can also teach them to use spoons.
-In addition to the food that was introduced earlier, you can also provide new food items like
+In addition to the food that was introduced earlier, you can also provide new food items like:

-- Fruits like pear and apple that are cut into small cubes
+- Soft fruits like pear that are cut into small cubes

 - Soft cooked vegetables like carrot and peas